Courses of Study

 FT 502 Legal and Ethical Issues in Family Practice.
 This course offers a survey of the legal and ethical issues relevant to the practice of marriage and family therapy.
 These topics include confidentiality, informed consent, dual relationships, licensing standards, and family law.
 Students learn the application of ethical principles to specific professional and moral dilemmas.
 The course includes a review of California or Arizona laws governing the practice of marriage and family therapists.
 (4 or 5 units)

 FT 508 Psychopathology and Family Systems.
 This course is a study of psychopathology and maladaptive behavior in the context of the family.
 Emphasis is placed upon developmental diagnosis and the diagnostic nomenclature of the current DSM.
-Prerequisite: FS500 and FS505.
+Completion of or concurrent enrollment in FS500 and FS505 is recommended.
 (4 or 5 units)

 FT 514 Family Therapy.
 This course introduces an integrative approach to engaging in family therapy.
 Building on communication, structural, strategic, developmental, narrative, contextual, and brief models, this approach includes gender, culture, and spiritual dimensions when doing therapy with families.
 Prerequisite: FS500.